cjj1120/ESG_responsible_investment/readme.md

 ```
 The folders and directories may get messy from time to time so some clean up may be needed a long the way.
 The directory is likely to change over time as the project progresses

+## File Naming

+For files generated especially data files, do version them with a date.
+This is to help with versioning and tracking

 ## Table Naming Convention
 This is still work in progress but it would be something like this